SME IPO

 8. Common reasons SME IPOs fail

-• Promoter related-party concentration above 10%
+• Promoter related-party concentration and unresolved RPT balances

 • Inability to restate financials to Ind AS cleanly